 When $\alpha_1 = \alpha_2$, it can be redefined as $X_{\alpha\beta}$ which is analogous to a projection of $(V_{i\alpha})^2$ over $W_{\mu\beta}$.
-This describes the geometric overlap of the double excitation eigenmode with the state where both photons are in the same single excitation eigenmode.
-This quantity will become more relevant in Sec. \ref{sec:SingleMode}.
+This describes the geometric overlap of the double-excitation eigenmode with the state where both photons are in the same single-excitation eigenmode.
+This quantity will become relevant in Sec. \ref{sec:SingleMode}.